Omnivore from Ocean Systems, is designed specifically for the purpose of forensic video acquisition,

 specialized video capture software that enables all levels of users to easily

 capture an uncompressed copy of video evidence that is displayed on

 Windows based systems.

-Once captured, the uncompressed copy of the video can be instantly be viewed using the Omnivore Viewer that is freely distributable and require no installation to operate.
+Once captured the video can be be viewed using the Omnivore Viewer that is freely distributable and require no installation to operate.
 The

-viewer also allows you to export to common uncompressed video and image
+viewer also allows you to export to common video and image

-formats so you can do future clarification and analysis or you can
+formats so you can do further clarification and analysis or you can

 export to compressed distribution formats for courts.

 Omnivore 3.0 Features Summary

 - New USB 3.0 drives with 64GB storage